Zo-Bro-23/obs-voicemeeter-integration/README.md

 OBS Voicemeeter Integration Server (for lack of a better name) is an application that allows you to synchronize between OBS and Voicemeeter (🤯).
 I'm a huge fan of both the applications.
 In case you didn't know, OBS Studio let's you live stream pretty much anything, while Voicemeeter is like a virtual audio mixer.
 OBS does have audio provisions, but if you're already a Voicemeeter user, you'll find it annoying to change all your configuration.
 Voicemeeter doesn't let you use any audio devices while it's open, so you have to close it and spend a good half-an-hour each time you want to stream.
 And that's exactly why I made this application!

+## Prerequisites

+Well, you need to have OBS installed (obviously!) and you also need to have Voicemeeter installed.
+Like I mentioned before, this applciation will ONLY WORK on Windows.
+Also, you need to have the [OBS Websocket](https://obsproject.com/forum/resources/obs-websocket-remote-control-obs-studio-from-websockets.466/) plugin installed.
+Please set the port to the default of 4444 and please don't set any password.

 ## Using it out of the box

 Download and install the EXE.